Tips for Getting Through Customs Quickly at Cancun International Airport

 3. Rent a car

-If you plan to do a lot of exploring on your own, renting a car at the Cancun airport might be the best transportation method for you.
+If you plan to explore on your own, renting a car at the Cancun airport might be the best option.

 It’s convenient and affordable, and you can drive straight to your destination.

-If you are concerned about driving in Cancun and its surroundings, I have got you covered as well.
+If you are concerned about driving in Cancun and its surroundings, I also have you covered.

-I recommend checking out Car rental prices on Discover Cars where you can compare different rental car companies and pick the best offer.
-Just make sure you check the conditions also.
+I recommend checking out car rental prices on Discover Cars, where you can compare different car rental companies and pick the best offer.
+Just make sure you check the conditions, too.

 4. Shared shuttle